Holden Sheppard

-Holden Sheppard (born June 26, 1988) is a multi award-winning author from Geraldton, Western Australia.
-His debut young adult (YA) novel, Invisible Boys, won multiple accolades including the 2018 T.A.G.
-Hungerford Award and the 2019 Western Australian Premier's Book Award.
+Holden Sheppard (born June 26, 1988) is an Australian novelist.
+His debut young adult novel, Invisible Boys, won multiple accolades including the 2018 T.A.G.
+Hungerford Award and the 2019 Western Australian Premier's Book Award and was adapted as a 2025 television series of the same name.
 His writing often focuses on themes of masculinity, sexuality and mental health.

 Early life

 Sheppard was born in the country town of Geraldton in Western Australia.
 At the age of 18, he moved to Perth and studied a bachelors of English literature at Edith Cowan University.
+While he was studying, he was also working part time as a grocery store assistant in Woolworths Supermarkets as a stock taker.